Student Life COVID-19 FAQs and Resources

 See the Student Counseling Center’s webpage.

-AOD services are operating virtually through Zoom and/or telephone to ensure no disruption in services.
+AOD services are operating in person whenever possible with additional offerings virtually through Zoom and/or telephone to ensure no disruption in services.
 Visit the Alcohol and Other Drugs (AOD) site for more information.

 Additionally, Adelphi University’s Online Career Coach allows you to complete a course of career essentials on your own time.
 Each unit in the course consists of a LinkedIn Learning video and a short assignment that help hone your professional skills.
 You can also save the documentation from each unit and use it for future reference.
 After successfully completing the Online Career Coach program, you will be able to: